- Cluster running Qumulo Core

 Networking is required for front-end and intra-node communication on Qumulo clusters.

-Intra-node communication requires no dedicated backend infrastructure and shares interfaces with front-end connections.
+Intra-node communication requires no dedicated backend infrastructure and shares interfaces with front-end connections, unless otherwise specified for nodes with multiple NICs

 - Clusters use IPv6 link-local and Neighbor Discovery protocols for node discovery and intra-node communication.